-A: I'd like to provide a little information about the colon disorder called idiopathic (meaning the cause is unknown) megacolon.
-Constipation (infrequent or difficult defecation) is fairly common in cats.
+A: I am very happy to hear that your kitty is now doing well, and I'd like to provide a little information about the colon disorder called idiopathic (meaning the cause is unknown) megacolon to our readers.
+Constipation (infrequent or difficult defecation with retention of feces in the colon and/or rectum) is fairly common in cats.
 If it occurs only occasionally there's usually not much to worry about.
 However, in some cats, constipation begins to occur more and more frequently, ultimately leading to obstipation: constipation that can't be controlled by medical means.
-There are many potential causes of obstipation, but over half result from idiopathic megacolon.
+There are many potential causes of obstipation, including congenital megacolon (presumed to be due to developmental abnormalities of the intestinal nervous system) and either congenital, traumatic, or acquired diseases of the bones in the pelvis, but over half result from idiopathic megacolon.

-As the name implies, the cause of idiopathic megacolon is unknown, but cats with mild or moderate forms (or perhaps those with early stages of the disease) often benefit from increased dietary fiber, administration of laxatives or stool softeners of various kinds, and drugs called prokinetic agents (like cisapride) that stimulate the muscles of the colon.
+Megacolon with obstipation is most commonly diagnosed in middle aged, male domestic shorthaired, domestic longhaired, and Siamese cats.
+Cats with mild or moderate forms (or perhaps those with early stages of the disease) often benefit from increased dietary fiber, administration of laxatives or stool softeners of various kinds, and drugs called prokinetic agents (like cisapride) that stimulate the muscles of the colon.
 As things progress, the occasional enema performed at a veterinary hospital may be necessary.
-Unfortunately, the need for enemas or other methods of removing feces from the colon becomes more and more frequent; ultimately, cats with advanced stages of the disease simply stop responding to any medical therapy and the colon becomes little more than a big, flaccid bag containing a mass of hard feces.
+Unfortunately, the need for enemas or other methods of removing feces from the colon often becomes more and more frequent, and ultimately, cats with advanced stages of the disease simply stop responding to medical therapy and the colon becomes little more than a big, flaccid bag containing a mass of hard feces.

-Subtotal colectomy - surgically removing the major portion of the colon - is really the only remaining option.
+If medical management fails, surgical treatment of megacolon is often recommended.
+A number of surgical procedures have been designed to address a dysfunctional colon, but the current consensus among surgeons is that removal of the majority of the colon, whether it appears grossly diseased or not, is most likely to result in a favorable outcome.
+This is because judging the health of the feline colon by visual inspection during surgery is very difficult.
+Subtotal colectomy, the removal of the majority of the colon, is considered the treatment of choice for the surgical management of megacolon that is not responsive to dietary and medical management.
 This is major surgery, but the overwhelming majority of cats respond quite favorably.
-The most common postsurgical problem is diarrhea, but most cats begin to form stool of an acceptable quality within several weeks or less.
-Life returns to normal, or near normal, within several weeks.
+The most common postsurgical problem is diarrhea, but most cats begin to form stool of an acceptable quality within several weeks of having this procedure.
+Life often returns to normal, or near normal, within several weeks.
 Though a subtotal colectomy is not necessarily a perfect solution, the majority of people whose cats have had one are quite pleased with the results.
-They continue to share life with a cat friend who, without the surgery, would not have survived.
+They continue to share life with a feline friend who, without the surgery, would not have survived.